 Top view of the Lordomat SLE 90mm with f/5.6 Telordon lens extended to its minimum focus distance (3.5 ft or 1 meter, same as the standard lens).
 It was a true portrait lens, as it allowed for a 2x magnification of the subject compared to the standard lens.
 Although the lens was rather slow, at the same focus distance of 1m, the depth of field at f/5.6 with a 90 mm lens was still shallower than f/2.8 with a 50 mm lens.

 The Lordox Junior was a restyled version of the Lordox 57 Junior but did not gain any new features other than an improved frameline viewfinder.
 The shutter/lens assembly was in fact identical to that of the earlier version.
-That said, the viewfinder was a considerable improvement.
-A version with uncoupled lightmeter was also available, this was the Junior B.
+That said, the viewfinder was a considerable improvement, which provided a bright 1:1 view with a frameline, similar in quality to the famous Leitz VIOOH acessory viewfinder.
+A version with uncoupled lightmeter was called the Junior B.

 A Leidolf Lordox Junior with Leidolf Triplon 50mm f/2.8 lens in Prontor-SVS shutter.